billmn/craft-turnstile/README.md

 Easily integrate Turnstile to validate your forms.

-Turnstile is Cloudflare's privacy-first, smart CAPTCHA replacement.
+Turnstile is Cloudflare's **privacy-first**, smart **CAPTCHA replacement**.
 It automatically chooses from a rotating suite of non-intrusive browser challenges based on telemetry and client behavior exhibited during a session.

 The plugin support [Sprig](https://github.com/putyourlightson/craft-sprig) requests out of the box.